RuneScape: Old School RuneScape

-In February 2013, a poll was opened allowing players to decide whether Jagex should open a separate incarnation of RuneScape from August 2007.
-Old School RuneScape was opened to paying subscribers on 22 February 2013 after the poll received 50,000 votes, and a free-to-play version was later released on 19 February 2015.
-It was originally created as an exact copy of RuneScape from August 2007 and receives regular content additions.
-Old School RuneScape is entirely community-based; for any proposed update or idea to pass into the game, it needs at least 75% of the community to vote 'Yes' for it, and if it does not pass, it will either be dropped or reconstructed and re-polled so that the players may find the update more acceptable.
+In February 2013, a poll was opened allowing players to decide whether Jagex should open a separate incarnation of RuneScape based on an August 2007 backup of the game.
+Old School RuneScape was opened to paying subscribers on 22 February 2013 after the poll received 50,000 votes, and a free-to-play version was released on 19 February 2015.
+It was originally created as an exact copy of RuneScape from August 2007 and has since received regular updates.
+Under the current Old School RuneScape polling charter, a feature poll is considered successful if it receives more than 70% yes votes, while bug fixes, integrity changes and some balancing changes are not polled.
 On 17 July 2017, Jagex announced a mobile port of Old School RuneScape, which was released in 2018.

 DarkScape

 On 16 September 2015, Jagex released DarkScape, a separate version of RuneScape which featured open-world player versus player combat.
 DarkScape was originally released with most of RuneScapes content, but received separate content updates.
 DarkScape was completely free to play, with some additional benefits reserved for paying subscribers.
 DarkScape closed on 28 March 2016 due to lack of interest.